Tskit for phylogenetics#

 # example code reading in a large file, timed

-# Or read smaller trees from strings (here we create a tree spanning 1000 genomic units)
+# Read a smaller tree from a string (here we create a tree spanning 1000 genomic units)

 ts = tsconvert.from_newick("(A:6,((B:1,C:1):2,(D:2,E:2):1):3);", span=1000)

 The “succinct tree sequence” format used by tskit can also store mutations (and optionally a reference genome) along with the tree(s).
-This results in a single unified representation of large genomic datasets, storing trees, sequence data and metadata in a single efficient structure.
-Examples are given in the section below entitled Storing and accessing genetic data.
+This results in a single unified representation of large genomic datasets, storing trees, sequence data, and metadata in a single efficient structure.
+See Storing and accessing genetic data for examples.

 Hints for phylogeneticists#